 All data (machine data) on the delivery items are the exclusive property of the supplier as manufacturer and are his property.
 The supplier may therefore use, pass on, process or change the machine data without restriction.
 Machine data are raw data without any conclusion to a natural person.
-Therefore it is neither the intention nor the motivation of the supplier to collect personal data of the customer and personnel working on the delivery item.
+Therefore it is neither the intention nor the motivation of the supplier to collect personal data of the purchaser and personnel working on the delivery item.

-XI.
+XII.
 Data protection

 The supplier and the purchaser undertake to observe all applicable data protection regulations when processing personal data and to take the necessary technical and organisational measures to ensure data security.

-- Notwithstanding the overriding provisions of any separately concluded confidentiality agreement, the following shall apply: The purchaser shall not disclose any confidential information (including business secrets), which it learns in connection with this contract and its performance, to any third parties.
+1. Notwithstanding the overriding provisions of any separately concluded confidentiality agreement, the following shall apply: The purchaser shall not disclose any confidential information (including business secrets), which it learns in connection with this contract and its performance, to any third parties.
 Confidential information in this context is information which is marked as confidential or the confidentiality of which is evident from the circumstances, irrespective of whether it has been communicated in written, electronic, embodied or oral form, including, but not limited to, technical specifications of the delivery items, information on the supplier’s business partners and contents of the supplier’s research and development.

-- Confidential information, as defined by this clause, does not include information that
+2. Confidential information, as defined by this clause, does not include information that

 a. was obvious or known to the purchaser at the time of transmission or has subsequently become so;